 Suitability Standard

-- Suitability: Financial advisors only need to ensure that their suggestions are appropriate for the client’s financial requirements and objectives at the time of the transaction.
+- Suitability: Advisors only need to ensure that their recommendations are appropriate for the client’s financial needs and objectives at the time of the transaction.

-- Lower Standard of Care: Advisors can take into account their own interests as long as the suggestions are suitable.
+- Reduced Care Standard: Financial advisors can take into account their own interests as long as the recommendations are appropriate.

-- Governance: Regulated by the Financial Industry Regulatory Authority (FINRA), which requires a “reasonable basis” that an investment is suitable for the client.
+- Regulation: Governed by the Financial Industry Regulatory Authority (FINRA), which requires a “reasonable basis” that an investment is suitable for the client.

 - Instances: Some broker-dealers and insurance agents.